Does slavery exist in the United States, “the land of the free and home of the brave?”

-Modern-day slavery involves one person or a group of people controlling and exploiting others to gain a profit.
-Victims are often deceived through false promises, unfairly indebted, or desperate to support themselves or their families.
+Modern-day slavery involves one person or a group of people controlling and exploiting others for profit.
+Victims are often deceived through false promises, unfair debts, or desperation to support themselves and their families.

 While any type of person can be enslaved, certain groups are often targeted due to their vulnerabilities.
-When someone is unfamiliar with their surroundings (such as in the case of refugees), part of a marginalized community, or desperate for work, food, love, and shelter, they can be more easily taken advantage of.
+When someone is unfamiliar with their surroundings, part of a marginalized community, or desperate for work, love, and shelter, they are more easily taken advantage of.
 Many of these individuals have a history of abuse, addiction, and trauma.
-Communities that are particularly at risk for being trapped in modern-day slavery in the U.S. include kids in foster care, people of color, LGBTQ+ individuals, and migrants.
+Communities in the U.S. that are particularly at risk for being trapped in modern-day slavery include kids in foster care, people of color, LGBTQ+ individuals, and migrants.
 Perpetrators understand the vulnerabilities of these groups all too well.

 Groups most vulnerable to modern slavery in the United States.

 Types of slavery in the United States today

 The National Human Trafficking Hotline reported 8,542 cases of trafficking in the United States in 2017 alone.
 This included multiple cases in every state.
 That number is also far lower than the reality, due to underreporting.

 We urge you to continue pressing into this problem occurring all around you.
 Further education is a vital next step in combating modern-day slavery in America.

 Keep investigating.
 Notice the woman who seems like an outcast, the man who cleans your family’s hotel room, and the child who shows unusual behavior at school.
 For as long as modern-day slavery exists in America, ordinary heroes will be needed to fight back.

 As Martin Luther King, Jr. once said, “Darkness cannot drive out darkness; only light can do that.”